En passant definition and origins

 En passant is a special pawn capture move in chess (En passant meaning “in passing”, in French).

-If a pawn moves two ranks forward on its initial move and an enemy pawn could have have captured it, had it moved only one, then the enemy pawn may capture the pawn “in passing”.
-This capture must be made on the turn in which the opportunity occurs, otherwise the chance is lost.
+If a pawn moves two ranks forward on its initial move and an enemy pawn could have captured it, had it moved only one, then the enemy pawn may capture the pawn “in passing”.
+This capture must be made on the turn in which the opportunity occurs, otherwise, the chance is lost.

 Example of en passant

 Here is an example of the rule in action.
 Black to play.
 Normally black would move the pawn one square to f6 (marked by the red cross), but this would enable it to be taken by the white pawn on g6.

 Instead of the move to g6, black uses his initial pawn move to move the pawn TWO squares to f5, hoping to avoid capture.

 White had read this tutorial (!) and was aware of the opportunity to take the black pawn and chooses to do so.

 Please note that the white pawn does NOT go on the square when the black pawn was (shown by red cross), but rather moves as though the white pawn had moved one square only.
 This is the only time in chess where a piece does not replace the piece it captures on the same square.